MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ---
 title: 'Assessing PowerShell code quality and maintainability with PSCodeHealth'
 tags: [PowerShell, Quality]
+excerpt: "In this article, we are going to start with what we mean by 'code quality' and why it matters.
+Then, we'll see how PSCodeHealth can help assess the quality and maintainability of a PowerShell project."
 ---

 ## What is PowerShell code quality ?

 Code quality is a vast subject and a somewhat subjective notion, so what we are going to cover here is my personal view on code quality **for PowerShell**, which forms the basis for `PSCodeHealth`.

-Instead of engaging in potentially very long-winded and abstract discussions about what is quality, we'll focus on tangible attributes which can be observed by looking at (or parsing) the code.
+Instead of engaging in potentially long-winded and abstract discussions about what is quality, we'll focus on tangible attributes which can be observed and reasonably quantified by analyzing the code.
+This list of attributes is intentionally non-exhaustive, leaning towards where `PSCodeHealth` can help.

 ![WTF is quality ?]({{ "/images/powershell-code-quality-pscodehealth-wtf.png" | absolute_url }})

 High-quality PowerShell code tends to have the following characteristics :

-### It follows best practices
+### It follows general best practices, language guidelines and conventions

-For PowerShell (as for any language), the community has arrived to a consensus regarding many different practices.
+For PowerShell (as for any language), the community builds consensuses about what are considered *good* practices.
 For example :
   - Avoid using aliases in scripts/modules
   - Avoid hard-coding credentials (especially in plain text) in scripts/modules
   - Avoid using `Write-Host`

-Of course, there are exceptions to these rules but they are widely accepted as practices that should **generally** be followed.
-These rules exist for a reason, they prevent various kind of problems.
-For example, the 3 rules mentioned above help prevent the following issues, respectively :
+Of course, there are exceptions to these rules but it is accepted that they should **generally** be followed.
+These rules exist for a reason, they prevent various gotchas.
+For example, the 3 rules mentioned above help prevent the following (respectively) :
   - Aliases tend to be less readable and lesser known than the full command name.
-  - Credentials in plain text can be read by anyone who read the script/module.
-These credentials can be reused for other purposes, potentially malicious.
+  - Credentials in plain text can be read by anyone who can read the code and reused for other purposes, potentially malicious.
   - There are multiple reasons **not** to use `Write-Host`, [Jeffrey Snover](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/), [Don Jones](http://windowsitpro.com/blog/what-do-not-do-powershell-part-1) and others have explained these reasons so I'm not going to re-hash them again here.

+**Conventions are immensely helpful** : they lower the "*barrier to understanding*" for reviewers/contributors and they make developers more productive.
+The more developers follow them, the more useful they are.
+So do yourself and your community a favor : use established conventions, unless you have a documented reason not to.

+To evaluate whether a piece of code follows sound practices and general language guidelines, this is where linting tools come in.
+In the PowerShell realm, we have [PSScriptanalyzer](https://github.com/PowerShell/PSScriptAnalyzer).

 ### It follows a consistent style